katiewhelan/katiewhelan.github.io/content/post/Firbase Data Upload.md

 Uploader on <a href="https://github.com/katiewhelan/firebaseUploader">Github</a>
 <br/>

 <p>One of the key components of my application is the ability to search collections of items.
 My application has the ability to add data directly however I did not wish to do this for every single item.
-I found a couple of tutorials on how to upload data from csv files to firebase that were extremely useful.
+I found a couple of tutorials on how to upload data from CSV files to firebase that were extremely useful.
 <br/>

 <h4>Step 1 - Gather your Data</h4>
 <li class="addHeight">Create an excel spread sheet with the first column named "objectId"</li>
-<li class="addHeight">Make sure this matches the name in the uploader.js exactly/li>
+<li class="addHeight">Make sure this matches the name in the uploader.js file exactly/li>
 <li class="addHeight">Empty rows will cause errors as will empty objefctId fields being empty</li>
 <li class="addHeight">Export your spreadsheet to csv</li>

 <h4>Step 2 - Format your Data</h4>
-<li class="addHeight">Export your csv to JSON</li>
+<li class="addHeight">Export your CSV to JSON</li>
 <li class="addHeight">Use something like <a href="https://csvjson.com/csv2json">CSVtoJson</a></li>
 <li class="addHeight">Place your json file in the "file" folder, the name of your json file will be the name of the Firebase Collection</li>